FreeRADIUS/wiki.freeradius.org/FAQ.md

 ### How do the Attribute Operators work?

-All the attribute operators (:=,==, +=) and their meanings are listed in _man 5 users_ on machines that have FreeRADIUS installed and at the [[Operators]] page in the wiki.
+All the attribute operators `:=,==,+=` and their meanings are listed in _man 5 users_ on machines that have FreeRADIUS installed and at the [[Operators]] page in the wiki.

 ### 3Com/USR HiPerArc doesn't work

 I'm using a 3Com/USR HiPerArc and I keep getting this message on radius.log:

-`Mon Jul 26 15:18:54 1999: Error: Accounting: logout: entry for NAS tc-if5 port 1 has wrong ID`
+    Mon Jul 26 15:18:54 1999: Error: Accounting: logout: entry for NAS tc-if5 port 1 has wrong ID

 What should I do to get rid of these messages?